Hispanic Kitchen is the cure for boring meals

 4. In a large skillet, heat 1 cup of canola oil over medium heat.
 Add the torpedoes to hot oil; fry until golden brown on all sides.
 Drain on paper towels.

 5. Serve with tomatillo avocado salsa, makes about 12 to 14 torpedoes.

-You could make these a day ahead and reheat in oven at 350 degrees for 25 minutes.
+You could make these a day ahead and reheat in the oven at 350ºF for 25 minutes.

 Other recipes by Sonia:

 Shrimp-Stuffed Little Chiles